Here To Explore Our World

 Mauritius only became an independent commonwealth in the late 1960s.
 With English the official language, other languages include Mauritian Creole, French, Hini, Urdu, Hakka, and Bhojpuri.
 An island of settlers, fortune-seekers, and survivalists.
 It was a real hodgepodge.

-The first trip was confined primarily to Port Louis, with a day sight-seeing trip to visit the volcano, the waterfalls, and the 7-colour earth of Chamarel or Terres de 7 Couleurs.
+The first trip was primarily Port Louis.
+I also took a sightseeing trip to visit the volcano, the waterfalls, and the 7-colour earth of Chamarel or Terres de , 7 Couleurs.
+Mauritius’ Natural Wonder.

 The dunes of the seven-coloured earth have been an attraction in Mauritius since the 1960s.
 The sandy strips, made of iron and aluminium that repel each other, have different colours.
 This is an illustration of uneven cooling of molten rock dating back million of years.
 I read that it’s best to visit in the morning as the sun lights up the seven colours in their different hues.
 Reds, browns, violets, yellows, blues, greens, and purples.